Scenic Sisters: How Garden Clubs Cultivated Virginia’s Female Political Activists

 For more information about author Meredith Henne Baker, see https://www.theaterfirebook.com/

 Meldon Jenkins-Jones is the Community Services Manager at Hull Street Library.
-As the former Richmond Public Library Law Librarian, she is a founder and the facilitator of the Law Library's Oliver W. Hill Book Club which meets bi-monthly online.
+She is a founder and the facilitator of the Oliver W. Hill Book Club which meets bi-monthly online.
 The book club is named in honor of Oliver W. Hill (1907–2007), a Richmond African American attorney and civil rights activist.
-His efforts, along with others, resulted in the 1954 Brown v.
+His efforts, along with others’, resulted in the 1954 Brown v.
 Board of Education Supreme Court ruling that racial segregation in public education was unconstitutional.
 The Oliver W. Hill Book Club invites readers to explore various books dealing with the law, civil rights, and social justice in America.
-Meldon also chairs the Get Lit Advisory Committee which supports the Get Lit Reading Initiatives which include the Black Male Emergent Readers (BMER) program and the Lit Chicks Read Book Club led by Dianne Wilmore, LCSM at North Avenue Library.
+Meldon also chairs the Get Lit Advisory Committee which supports the RPL Get Lit Reading Initiatives including the Black Male Emergent Readers (BMER) program, the Lit Chicks Read Book Clubs, the Ready Readers @Hull Street Library for K-5 students, and Real Men Read speakers bureau.

 Meldon is a graduate of the Leadership Metro Richmond Class of 2022.
-She was the first recipient of the Virginia Library Association (VLA) Librarians of Color Forum Award in 2021.
-In addition to being an active member of VLA, Meldon was formerly active in the Black Librarians Special Interest Section of the American Association of Law Libraries, and a past director of the Virginia Association of Law Libraries.
+She was the first recipient of the Virginia Library Association (VLA) Librarians of Color Forum Award in 2021 and is an active member of VLA.

-In 2011, Meldon received her Master's degree in Library and Information Studies from Florida State University.
-She is a graduate of Rutgers University School of Law--Newark and Smith College in Northampton, Massachusetts where she majored in Russian Civilization and minored in Black Studies and physics.
+In 2011, Meldon received her Master of Library and Information Studies from Florida State University.
+She is a graduate of Rutgers University School of Law--Newark and Smith College.

-A Richmond resident, Meldon is the mother of two children and enjoys spending time with her five grandchildren.
+A Metro Richmond resident, Meldon is the mother of two adult children and enjoys spending time with her five grandchildren.